farao-community/farao-community.github.io/pages/docs/castor/rao-steps.md

 Overloads potentially reached on this perimeter can possibly be solved with automatons (ARA).
 Optimal preventive actions selected by the preventive RAO are applied in this perimeter.

+The automaton perimeter is not designed to optimise automatic remedial actions, but to simulate their use.
+This simulation is carried out in two stages:

+1. First, all automatic network remedial actions (topological actions, injection set-points, PST set-points, switch paurs) are applied directly on the newtork without any need for optimisation (since there is no set-point to compute)

+2. Then, automatic range actions (PST and HVDC) are applied one by one until all CNECs are secure.
+During the iteravtive application process, if a CNEC is overloaded, a sensitivity computation is performed to determine which set-point to apply.

+The speed of the remedial actions determines the order in which they are applied.
+When applying the automatic range actions, these range actions are sorted from the fastest to the slowest.
+In the case of aligned range actions, they are simulated simultaneously.

 ## Curative perimeters {#curative-rao}

 Finally, a curative perimeter can be defined for each defined contingency.
 Each curative perimeter is formed by: